JesseEmond/blitz-2024-registration/README.md

 That's something!

-If you're couple-weeks-ago-me, you might feel dumb and think you just wasted all this time, because what if you just write a script that loads a `Script` from cached data and outputs it, would that show you the disassembly right away, e.g. if you had a JS file like:
+If you're couple-weeks-ago-me, you might worry that you just wasted all this time, because what if you just write a script that loads a `Script` from cached data and outputs it, would that show you the disassembly right away, e.g. if you had a JS file like:
 ```js
 function my_loading_function() {
   const fs = require('fs');